abeahmed/cse15l-lab-reports/LabReport1.md

 Next, Type this command into the terminal:
 > `ssh cs15lwi23ard@ieng6.ucsd.edu` (Replacing "ard" with account-specific letters)

 You will then be prompted to enter the password for your account.
-After entering the password correctly, you should see the following message:
+After entering the new password correctly, you should see the following message:

 ![Image](SSH.png)